sergiud/conics/README.md

 * Conics construction and transformation
 * Algebraic and geometric fitting and conditioning
 * Computing intersections of conics
-* 5-D pose estimation of the supporting plane of an ellipse
+* 5 DoF pose estimation of the supporting plane of an ellipse

 ## License